 Don’t Speed.
 Ever.

-Speeding tickets cost hundreds of dollars these day.
-If you’re in your first year of truck driving and receive a ticket, it can be pretty difficult to find a job afterwards.
+Speeding tickets cost hundreds of dollars these days.
+If you’re in your first year of truck driving and receive a ticket, it can be pretty difficult to find a job afterward.

 No split-second lane changes